anaoliveirac/Data-Analytics-for-House-Pricing-Data-Set/README.md

    - Implementing regression models to predict housing prices.
    - Evaluating model performance using metrics like Mean Squared Error (MSE) and R².

-5. **Sharing Results**:
-   - Saving final charts, tables, and results as screenshots for peer review.